Is Martindale-Nolo Pay-Per-Lead Program Worth It?

 If you’re an attorney, you’ve likely been contacted by a Martindale representative about one of their many services.
 In business for 155 years, the parent company of Martindale Hubbell built a strong reputation in the legal industry with their ability to connect lawyers and consumers of legal services.

 A lot has changed since 1865 and Martindale’s products evolved to focus on the online space building out directories of attorneys such as Lawyers.com, Avvo.com, and Nolo.com.
-These freemium listings are sold to attorneys with the guise of SEO implications and lead generation.
+These freemium listings are sold to attorneys with the guise of family law SEO implications and lead generation.

 With a large staff of salespeople, it’s not if but when you’ll be offered a position to purchase on their network.
 We have done the research and tested this for our own law firms to answer the question, is a pay-per-lead program worth it for your law firm?